foxylion/docker-jenkins/README.md

 required plugins to run Docker based builds in a Pipeline.
 It also brings the new Blueocean pipeline view.

+You can find the latest image on [Docker Hub](https://hub.docker.com/r/foxylion/jenkins/).

 A Jenkins master should expose the HTTP port and the slave communication port.

 ```bash